Linaro/website/_posts/current/blog/2020-05-18-the-kisscache-caching-server.md

 category: Blog
 author: jon.burcham@linaro.org
 ---
-Linaro has recently developed and open-sourced [KissCache](https://git.lavasoftware.org/ivoire/kisscache/), a simple and stupid caching server built on the KISS principle: Keep It Simple Stupid.
+Linaro has recently developed an open-sourced [KissCache](https://git.lavasoftware.org/ivoire/kisscache/), a simple and stupid caching server built on the KISS principle: Keep It Simple Stupid.

 Unlike classical proxies like [Squid](http://www.squid-cache.org/) that transparently intercept traffic, in order to use KissCache one must explicitly prefix the requested URL by the URL of the local KissCache instance.
 KissCache will download the requested resource in the background while streaming it to the client.